seanreed1111/sql-recipes/recipes.md

 An outer join can produce those matches as well, but also can show you which values in one table are missing FROM the other.
 Recipe 12.2 introduces outer joins.

 The tbl_name.col_name notation that qualifies a column name with a table name is always allowable in a join but can be shortened to just col_name if the name appears in only one of the joined tables.
-In that case, MySQL can determine without ambiguity which table the column comes FROM, and no table name qualifier is necessary.
+In that case, MySQL can deterMINe without ambiguity which table the column comes FROM, and no table name qualifier is necessary.
 We can’t do that for the following join.
 Both tables have an a_id column, so the column reference is ambiguous:
 SELECT * FROM artist INNER JOIN painting ON a_id = a_id;
 ERROR 1052 (23000): Column 'a_id' in on clause is ambiguous By contrast, the following query is unambiguous.
 Each instance of a_id is qualified with the appropriate table name, only artist has a name column, and only painting has title and state columns: